cisagov/cset/README.md

   * If you’ve connected with the server properly, you will see small green text at the bottom-left of the box that says, “Added Successfully”.
 You may now login to CSET® using that user account.

 ### Mail Host Configuration
-1. Inside your “wwwroot”, open the Web.config file.
+1. Inside “wwwroot\CSETWebApi”, open the appsettings.json file.
   * Inside the config file, you will need to locate the “SMTP Host”, and “Sender Email” portions.

   ![](img/figE30.PNG)